ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_RWJitter.md

         + These files contains the harmonic coefficients from experiments.

 3. how to use
-    - Set the harmonics coeffecients in `radial_force_harmonics_coef.csv` and `radial_torque_harmonics_coef.csv`
+    - Set the harmonics coefficients in `radial_force_harmonics_coef.csv` and `radial_torque_harmonics_coef.csv`
     - Set parameters in `RW.ini`
     - Set the jitter update period to an appropriate value.
         + Jitter update period is equal to the product of `CompoUpdateIntervalSec` in `Simbase.ini` and `fast_prescaler` in `RW.ini`.
         + For correct calculation, the update period of the jitter should be set to approximately 0.1ms.
-        + A larger update period is not a problem, but it will cause aliasing in the jitter waveform.
+        + A larger update period is not a problem, but it will cause an aliasing in the jitter waveform.

 ## 2. Explanation of Algorithm
 1. `CalcJitter`